 The answer is, typically yes, with some exceptions as noted below.

 All air compressors shut off automatically if they have a functioning compressor pressure switch that is installed on the air compressor to shut it down when the pressure reaches a certain level.

 In the photo above you can see a typical compressor switch.
 This is a Condor brand.
+This particular pressure switch works within the 40 – 175 PSI range and you can get it on Amazon here.
 Your air compressor pressure switch may look like this one or it might be similar, but be made by LeFoo, or one of the many other manufacturers of air compressor pressure switches.

 Your air compressor may not have a visible pressure switch at all, but may have an internal one, much like the one in the image following.

 Regardless of the type of switch, they all work in a similar fashion.

 The switch will have a low pressure cut in setting and a higher pressure cut out setting.

 When the pressure in your compressor tank drops to the cut in pressure setting, the air compressor should start, and pump air into the tank, raising the pressure in the tank.